Catch Up With: Rationale

 Thank you!
 I’ve actually done a few more but I’m yet to release them.
 I think I got slightly distracted by my discovery and new love for video content creation.
 I bought a camera to record the isolation sessions initially, but that has developed into a true love for capturing and editing all things video.
 Watch this space for my first feature-length movie haha!

-You can keep up to date with all of Rationale’s Isolation Sessions by checking out his YouTube channel here.
+You can keep up to date with all of Rationale’s Isolation Sessions by checking out his YouTube channel.

 Ben L’Oncle Soul – Wed 18 Nov

 French soul singer Ben L’Oncle Soul has released albums on both Motown Records and Blue Note Records.
 He references classic soul sounds in his music, drawing inspiration from Otis Redding, Marvin Gaye and Billy Paul.
 Join him live at Islington Assembly Hall as he shares material from his EP, Ben., out now on Decca Records.
-Grab your ticket here.
+Book your tickets now.

 Ryan McMullan – Sat 13 Mar